 In all cycling events, helmets are required and any rider without a helmet can face suspension or disqualification.
 Helmets are a necessary piece of equipment to protect a rider's head in the event of a crash or fall and thus the rules surrounding the helmet are enforced strictly.

 All communication between riders, coaches, and other competitors during a race is completely prohibited.
 If caught, a rider faces suspension or disqualification from the race and could face further discipline.
 This is done in order to prevent cheating and or interference between competitors.

 Courses may be one place to another or in a circle, any combination of these is allowed.
 However, a course may not cross itself meaning that there is a place where riders may have to ride across other riders.
 This could cause crashes and possible injury to many riders and must be avoided.

 Teams may file protests against incidents with placing.
 This basically means that any time they believe a referee got it wrong they can file a protest for the incident and visual evidence may be brought into play.
-Protests must be submitted in writer to the Chief Judge who then takes it into consideration and consults with other officials.
+Protests must be submitted in writing to the Chief Judge who then takes it into consideration and consults with other officials.

 If repairs or mechanical issues need taking care of during a race a biker may pull off to a repair pit.
 Athletes must be in this pit to receive any assistance in terms of repairs or mechanical problems.
 If this rule is violated it can result in suspension or disqualification.

 A lapped rider or rider who is seen to have fallen out of contention can be removed from the course by the Chief Judge if he feels necessary.
 To be out of contention a rider would have to be lapped by his competition are fall so far behind it is almost impossible to catch up.